Skip to content

 Arabic is one of the oldest spoken languages and it carries a great history and civilization behind it.
 The earliest example of an Arabic inscription dates back to 512 CE.
 At present, around 300 million people speak Arabic around the globe.

 Arabic belongs to the Semitic language family which includes Aramaic.
-It is the most commonly spoken Semitic language in fact.
+It is the most commonly spoken Semitic language.
 The Arabic language can be divided into two versions Modern Arabic and Classical Arabic.

 Classical Arabic is the language of the Quran, which is the sacred book of Muslims.
 Arabic is the official language of Egypt, Saudi Arabia, the UAE, Qatar, Syria, Lebanon, Kuwait, Oman, and many other countries.
 There are many different dialects and branches of Arabic.